Education & Schools

 If their registered school (as held by the admissions team) cannot provide the service

 we will allocate family groups to other open schools.
-This allocation will be determined by the next nearest school to the family’s home which has not taken a family group for the Easter period.
+This allocation will be determined by the next nearest school to the family’s home .
 There will be three lists: Maidenhead, Windsor and Ascot.

 If your child has special educational needs and/or a disability (SEND) we are adding information and news about COVID 19 and what we are doing to support families on a dedicated section on the SEND Local Offer.
 Click the link below to be redirected to the SEND Local Offer:

 Especially good for maths and computing for all ages but other subjects at Secondary level.
 Note this uses the U.S. grade system but it's mostly common material.

 The Body Coach will be live streaming daily workouts for children on his YouTube every weekday at 9am.